 Fisheries are an essential part of coastal economies, providing jobs for fishermen, fish processors, and related maritime support industries.
 Since fisheries depend on the productivity of the environment, there are natural variations in the number of fish caught each year and in the revenue generated by the fishery.
 However, fisheries are also subject to a number of factors that can cause sudden and unexpected losses, leading to serious economic impact for fishers and their communities.
-These factors include events such as hurricanes and typhoons, oil spills, harmful algal blooms, and other types of disasters, both natural and manmade, that cause a commercial fishery to be harmed or fail.
+These factors include events such as hurricanes and typhoons, oil spills, harmful algal blooms, and other types of disasters, both natural and man-made.

-Review our frequent questions to learn more about a number of topics related to fishery disaster assistance, including:
+Review our page of frequently asked questions about fishery resource disaster assistance to learn more about a number of topics related to fishery disaster assistance, including:

 - Laws and authorities covering fishery disaster assistance.